Hamdy410/Morse-Code-Machine/README.md

 ## Encoding Mode:
   1. You would follow the instructions and notes displayed in this mode (will be discussed further nearly).
-  2. Just start writing your Alphaneumeric String using your keyboard that you require to be translated.
+  2. Just start writing your Alphanumeric String using the keyboard that you require to be translated.
   3. Click Enter.
   4. The Buzzer, if installed correctly, would start producing a sound that imitates the Morse Code translation.
   5. You can insert __0__ as a string to exit the program.